mohammadakhlaghi/laser_profile_scanner/README.md

 ### Video Demonstration

 A visual representation of the profile laser scanner in action is available in the repository.
-You can view the device in operation by watching the provided video file, "3dscanning_L.mp4."
+You can view the device in operation by watching the provided [video file (3dscanning_L.mp4)](https://github.com/mohammadakhlaghi/laser_profile_scanner/blob/main/3dscanning_L.mp4).
 This video serves as a valuable resource for gaining a firsthand understanding of the capabilities and performance of the scanner.

 ### Acknowledgments